5 January 2016

 Collect for Evening Prayer

 God of the widest, longest, highest and deepest love we thank you.
-Be with us now as we contemplate how huge your love for us is and to tell our troubles and concerns how much our God loves us so that we review our priorities and our perspective and allow your restoration to be manifest in our hearts through Jesus Christ our Lord and Saviour.
+Be with us now as we contemplate how huge your love for us is and to tell our troubles and concerns how much our God loves us so that we review our priorities and our perspective and allow your transformation to be manifest in our hearts and in your world through Jesus Christ our Lord and Saviour.
 Amen.